Frequently Asked Questions 🧐🤔

 A Worry Wort is a figurine from a family of characters built around worry and big feelings.
 Good for anyone who has a lot of thoughts, or just needs a small creature to share the mental load with.

 A Whimsy Pot is a small decorative container made from polymer clay with a sculpted character on the outside.
-The opening is about an inch across and nearly two inches deep — great for a small air plant, a pencil, a Sharpie, or whatever small thing needs a home.
+The opening is about an inch across and nearly two inches deep, big enough for a small air plant, a pencil, a Sharpie, or whatever else needs a home.
 The interior is sealed and watertight, so it can hold actual soil.

 A Lip Balm Buddy is a polymer clay holder that slips over a standard lip balm tube and clips to a bag or keychain.
 Decorated with retro chunky daisy flowers in bright colors.
 Your lip balm, elevated.